vishnuMohanan01/contibution-faker/README.md

 ## Usage

-Open terminal in the project directory (directory obtained after cloning),
+Open terminal in the cloned directory,

 Run